igvteam/igv-reports/README.md

     * __--sort__ Applies to alignment tracks only.
 If specified alignments are initally sorted by the specified option.
 Supported values include  ```BASE, STRAND, INSERT_SIZE, MATE_CHR, and NONE```.
 Default value is ```BASE``` for single nucleotide variants, ```NONE``` (no sorting) otherwise.
 See the igv.js documentation for more information.
     * __--exclude-flags__  INT.
 Value is passed to samtools as "-F" flag.
 Used to filter alignments.
 Default value is 1536 which filters alignments marked "duplicate" or "vendor failed".
 To include all alignments use ```--exclude-flags 0```.
 See [samtools documentation](http://www.htslib.org/doc/samtools-view.html) for more details.
     * __--idlink__ URL tempate for information link for VCF ID values.
 The token $$ will be substituted with the ID value.
 Example: ```--idlink 'https://www.ncbi.nlm.nih.gov/snp/?term=$$'```
-    * __--no-encode__ Don't embed data.
-Fasta and track URLs are embedded unchanged.
-The resulting report is depedendent on the original data files, which must be specified as URLs.
+    * __--no-embed__ Don't embed data.
+Fasta and track URLs are referenced unchanged.
+The resulting report is dependent on the original data files, which must be specified as URLs.
 Local files are not supported with this option.
+    * __--subsample__ FLOAT.
+Output only a portion of input alignments (0.0 -> 1.0).
+See `samtools view` documentation for more details
+    * __--maxlen__ INT.
+Maximum length of a variant (SV) to show in a single view.
+Variants exceeding this length will be shown in a split-screen (multilocus) view.   default = 10000

 **Track file formats:**